AutoCanada Inc. (ACQ.TO) (TSE:ACQ) PT Raised to C$27.00 at National Bank Financial

-AutoCanada Inc. (ACQ.TO) (TSE:ACQ) had its price target lifted by research analysts at National Bank Financial from C$26.00 to C$27.00 in a research note issued to investors on Friday, Analyst Ratings Network reports.
+AutoCanada Inc. (ACQ.TO) (TSE:ACQ) had its price target raised by stock analysts at National Bank Financial from C$26.00 to C$27.00 in a note issued to investors on Thursday, BayStreet.CA reports.
 The firm presently has a “sector perform” rating on the stock.
-National Bank Financial’s target price indicates a potential upside of 6.93% from the company’s current price.
+National Bank Financial’s price objective suggests a potential downside of 5.79% from the company’s current price.
 National Bank Financial also issued estimates for AutoCanada Inc. (ACQ.TO)’s Q1 2021 earnings at $0.12 EPS, Q3 2021 earnings at $0.64 EPS and Q4 2021 earnings at $0.35 EPS.

 AutoCanada Inc, through its subsidiaries, operates franchised automobile dealerships in British Columbia, Alberta, Saskatchewan, Manitoba, Ontario, Quebec, Nova Scotia, and New Brunswick, Canada; and Illinois, the United States.
 The company offers a range of automotive products and services, including new and used vehicles, vehicle leasing, vehicle parts, vehicle maintenance and collision repair services, extended service contracts, and vehicle protection and other after-market products.